-It’s a wonderful thing and we’ll explain below why you should not ignore it, but there is more to blog content than just SEO.
+It’s a beautiful thing, and we’ll explain below why you should not ignore it, but there is more to blog content than just SEO.

 Many bloggers and website owners in digital and online marketing make this mistake and pay for it with interest.

-Search Engine Optimization is not a substitute for creative and unique content that pulls the customers to itself.
+- Search Engine Optimization is not a substitute for creative and unique content that pulls the customers to itself.

-What customers want?
-Just captivating and engaging content.
+- Just captivating and engaging content.
 If you provide that, Google will rank you higher as the time spent by each visitor on your blog will be longer.

 Moral: Make the content king, keep SEO as the minister!

 Yet again, a mistake that many bloggers commit.